 Following some online research, I figured out that a Russian-Italian ferry company called Moby runs the St Peter Line, which offers visa-free trips to St. Petersburg.
 They have one old ferry plying the Eastern Baltic Sea between Helsinki, St Petersburg, Tallinn and Stockholm, calling St. Petersburg two to three times a week.
 The ship, the Princess Anastasia, is a 1986 Finnish Ro-Ro ferry.
 It initially operated a UK to Bilbao Ferry route and carried about 2500 passengers.

 You must have a valid passport and a multiple entry Schengen Area visa or European passport.
 If you are from outside the EU and do not have a Schengen visa or are permitted multiple Schengen Area entries, it is better to inquire with your consulate.

-Take the Overnight Ferry from Helsinki
+Take the Overnight Ferry from Helsinki (currently not operating)

 The overnight ferry trip from Helsinki run by the Moby / St Peter Line is the cheapest option to visit St. Petersburg in Russia visa-free.
 This is exactly the one that you will see being sold by all sorts of websites when you search “Russia visa-free” online.
 They may wish to sell you a “cruise” at crazy prices when all you might have to pay is approximately 50-90EURO one-way including a berth in a cabin.
 I booked directly on the ferry company website three months in advance and paid 190 Euro including transfer and one “Deluxe Breakfast”.
 This includes a double cabin for single use, staying in the cheapest cabin category (B2V) on the way in and a slightly better cabin (B4) on the way back, where I will get off in Tallinn.